-This operation allows the operator to replace the existing encryption key with a new one.
-When this is performed, a new encryption key is generated, the MFP/LP prompts the operator to create a back-up of the new NVRAM storage key, the target data is encrypted, and finally, the old key (if the data had already been encrypted) is then deleted.
+This operation allows the operator to replace the existing encryption key with a new one (the main setting must already be enabled).
+When Encryption Key Update is executed, a new encryption key is generated.
+The MFP/LP prompts the operator to create a back-up of the new NVRAM storage key, and the target data is encrypted.
+Finally, the old key (if the data had already been encrypted) is then deleted.
 In this sense, the operations performed are identical to those performed when the main setting is changed to "Enabled".

-• Encryption key back-up:
+• Encryption Key Back-up:

-This operation prints out the NVRAM storage key onto a sheet of paper, for the purpose of ensuring that the encrypted data can be recovered in the event that the controller board breaks (and the original key cannot be accessed).
-This back-up is an extremely important piece of property, as it protects the personal information of the MFP/LP user.
+This operation prints out the NVRAM storage key onto a sheet of paper, for the purpose of ensuring that the encrypted data can be recovered and decrypted in the event that the controller board breaks or otherwise needs to be replaced (in which case, the original key cannot be accessed).
+This back-up key is an extremely important piece of property, as it protects the personal information of the MFP/LP user.
 Therefore, it must be handled with the utmost confidentiality and care, and must be stored in a safe location, to ensure that it is not lost or leaked out to a third party.